hojjat69/travelling/README.md

 1. You need to install Python as well as PostGreSQL on your computer to visualize the web.
 2. Setting a localdatabase:
 Then you should make changes to DATABASES of the setting.py >> It requires user name and the password you have created during installation of PostGreSQL.
-More importantly you need to install the Pgadmin to create database with specific name and you need to enter this name next to the "NAME" section.
-At the end you need to set the localhost and the port below given to you by PostGresSQL during installation.
+Additionally, you need to install the Pgadmin to create database with specific name and you need to enter this name next to the "NAME" section.
+At the end you need to set the localhost and the port according to what is given by PostGresSQL during installation.